 - Starting in Spring 2016, the Department instituted this recommendation as a rule when scheduling survey courses.
 Students may teach two different courses if one is an upper-level course, for example, teaching 20th Century European History (upper-level) and a section of World Civilization II.
 However, since demand and supply of faculty changes each semester, there may be times when students might need to teach two different upper-level courses, though this will be in extreme circumstances only.
 In almost all cases, the department cannot support two sections of the same upper-level course. - Starting in Fall 2017, the Department began to prohibit students from teaching more than two sections of any class.
-This is in an effort to support faster time to degrees as teaching has been a major reason why students cite they are spending more time completing their dissertation.
+This is in an effort to support faster time to degrees as teaching has been a major reason why students indicate that they are spending more time completing their dissertation.
 Further, the department instituted a Lecturer Leave Program in Spring 2017 which provides one semester of teaching leave to a senior graduate student in order to help them complete their dissertations. - 5.
 Outside Review Recommendation: The department should consider whether it truly is advantageous for PhD students to prepare two major and two minor fields.
 As an alternative, the department might consider a major, a strong minor, and a teaching field; and consider the production of a detailed, annotated syllabus as the means of examining fields other than the major.
 The department should monitor whether such reforms suffice to allow all but the rare exceptional student to complete exams by the end of the third year.
-If problems persist, as well as for pedagogical reasons, the department might want to consider moving to a portfolio system. - of the Department of History is in the process of revising the system for comprehensive exams at the doctoral level.
+If problems persist, as well as for pedagogical reasons, the department might want to consider moving to a portfolio system. - Department Response/Strategy (2011): The Graduate Studies Committee [GSC] of the Department of History is in the process of revising the system for comprehensive exams at the doctoral level.
 To date, the GSC has overhauled the system of comprehensive exams for doctoral candidates, moving away from a format in which students take four, four-hour exams throughout the course of one academic semester to a more intense process of take-home exams in four fields with a 48-hour time-limit.
 Those who pass their written exams will then be subjected to an oral defense of their work.
 Additionally, the GSC has increased the number of 6000-level research and graduate colloquia taken in each field of training.
 The goal is to take doctoral students out of combined undergraduate and graduate courses at the 5000-level and place them into more intensive and more focused graduate seminars.
 Language preparation at the graduate level is also under discussion in the GSC.
-As the Department trains more and more students in modern Middle Eastern History, a field in which History placed 3 of its recent graduates in Research I institutions with 2/2 teaching loads, the Department needs to intensify language training in fields outside of U.S. history.
 Importantly, History's success in placing its Ph.D. students in tenure-track positions in a tough job market has reinvigorated the graduate faculty who are committed to upping the standards of both the Ph.D. and the M.A. programs.
 The GSC and the faculty in History agree that although the Department has made progress in bringing its doctoral program into line with benchmark institutions, there is still work to be done.
 We are open to the "portfolio" method of testing as done at the University of Kansas and are debating streamlining the fields of examination in accordance with the external reviewers' suggestions.
+Finally, in 2019, the department voted to reduce the number of fields in which a student is tested from four to three, which will reduce the time it takes students to graduate by reducing the period of coursework (see below).